World 1871 CE

 Both North and South America have seen mass immigration, mostly from Europe, but to a lesser extent from China and Japan.
 In North America, the USA and Canada have expanded right across the continent, a geographical reflection of their dramatic demographic and economic growth.
 Because of its more moderate climate, the USA is by far the larger nation in all but strictly territorial terms.

-For several decades, the USA’s expansion fuelled tensions between its northern and southern parts, which led to a vicious Civil War (1861-5).
+For several decades, the USA’s expansion fueled tensions between its northern and southern parts, which led to a vicious Civil War (1861-5).
 Since the war, the USA, with northern interests now firmly in the saddle, has renewed its economic expansion, whilst the defeated South experiences a difficult period of reconstruction.

 In South and Central America, political stability has been elusive, as strong men – caudillos – have asserted their authority in most countries.
 They rule primarily in the interests of the wealthy, while the majority of the population remains in poverty.
-South America sees one of the most deadly wars in the history of mankind, relative to forces involved, when Paraguay, with breathtaking foolishness, fights its neighbours, Argentina, Brazil and Uruguay.
+South America sees one of the most deadly wars in the history of mankind, relative to forces involved, when Paraguay, with breathtaking foolishness, fights its neighbors, Argentina, Brazil and Uruguay.
 Its people pay a terrible price.

 The Pacific islands are experiencing the full effect of Western intrusion into their region.
 Some islands are falling under European rule, while all experience disease and social dislocation to a lesser or greater extent.
-In some, the British bring in thousands of labourers from the Indian sub-continent, thus altering the racial mix and storing up tensions for the future.
+In some, the British bring in thousands of laborers from the Indian sub-continent, thus altering the racial mix and storing up tensions for the future.